 Defined Contribution Plans-Pursuant to certain matching contributions, the Company contributes to employer sponsored defined contribution plans.
-Such contributions amounted to \$15,065, \$14,454 and \$12,493 for the years ended December 31, 2017, 2016 and 2015, respectively, which are included in "compensation and benefits" expense on the consolidated statements of operations.
+Such contributions amounted to \$15,872, \$15,065 and \$14,454 for the years ended December 31, 2018, 2017 and 2016, respectively, which are included in "compensation and benefits" expense on the consolidated statements of operations.

-16. INCOME TAXES
+17. INCOME TAXES

 Lazard Ltd, through its subsidiaries, is subject to U.S. federal income taxes on all of its U.S. operating income, as well as on the portion of non-U.S. income attributable to its U.S. subsidiaries.
 In addition, Lazard Ltd, through its subsidiaries, is subject to state and local taxes on its income apportioned to various state and local jurisdictions.
 Outside the U.S., Lazard Group operates principally through subsidiary corporations that are subject to local income taxes in foreign jurisdictions.
-Lazard Group is also subject to UBT attributable to its operations apportioned to New York City.
+Lazard Group is also subject to Unincorporated Business Tax ("UBT") attributable to its operations apportioned to New York City.

-On December 22, 2017, the Tax Cuts and Jobs Act ("the Tax Act") was enacted.
-The Tax Act significantly revises the U.S. corporate income tax system by, among other changes, lowering the corporate income tax rate from 35% to 21%, implementing a partial territorial tax system and imposing a one-time repatriation tax on the deemed repatriated earnings of foreign subsidiaries.
-The Tax Act also includes several provisions that may limit the benefit of the tax rate reduction, such as restricting the deductibility of interest expense and other corporate business expenses.
-The Tax Act further includes anti-base erosion provisions such as the base erosion and anti-abuse tax and tax on global intangible low-taxed income.
+On December 22, 2017, the Tax Cuts and Jobs Act (the "Tax Act") was enacted.
+The Tax Act significantly revised the U.S. corporate income tax system by, among other changes, lowering the corporate income tax rate from 35% to 21%, implementing a partial territorial tax system and imposing a one-time repatriation tax on the deemed repatriated earnings of foreign subsidiaries.
+The Tax Act also included several provisions that limited the benefit of the tax rate reduction, such as restricting the deductibility of interest expense and other corporate business expenses.
+The Tax Act further included anti-base erosion provisions such as the base erosion and anti-abuse tax and tax on global intangible low-taxed income.

 As a result of the reduction of the U.S. federal corporate tax rate to 21%, the Company was required to remeasure its deferred tax assets and liabilities at the new federal income tax rate of 21% based on the balances that existed on the date of the enactment of the Tax Act.
-The lower corporate tax rate resulted in a reduction of our net deferred tax assets by approximately \$420,000.
-See also Note 18 for the impact of the Tax Act to the tax receivable agreement obligation.
+The lower corporate tax rate resulted in a reduction of our net deferred tax assets by approximately \$420,000 in the year ended December 31, 2017.
+See also Note 19 for the impact of the Tax Act on the tax receivable agreement obligation.

-The Tax Act also requires companies to pay a one-time repatriation tax on previously unremitted earnings of certain non-U.S. corporate subsidiaries.
-Most of the Company's operations outside the U.S. are conducted in "pass-through" entities for U.S. income tax purposes, and, as a result, the deemed repatriation transition tax does not apply to these pass-through entities or their earnings.
+The Tax Act also required companies to pay a one-time repatriation tax on previously unremitted earnings of certain non-U.S. corporate subsidiaries.
+Most of the Company's operations outside the U.S. are conducted in "pass-through" entities for U.S. income tax purposes, and, as a result, the deemed repatriation transition tax did not apply to these pass-through entities or their earnings.
 The Company instead provides for U.S. income taxes on a current basis for those earnings.
-The Company also conducts operations outside the U.S. through foreign corporate subsidiaries, and the Company recorded approximately \$1,000 of deferred tax expense related to the one-time repatriation tax on the foreign earnings of those corporate subsidiaries.
+The Company also conducts operations outside the U.S. through foreign corporate subsidiaries, and the Company recorded a provisional amount of deferred tax expense in the year ended December 31, 2017 related to the one-time repatriation tax on the foreign earnings of those corporate subsidiaries.